react-static/react-static/docs/api.md

 ### `react-static build`
 Builds your site for production.
 Outputs to a `dist` directory in your project.
 - Arguments
-  - `--staging` - Use this argument to test a production build locally.
-By setting this flag, no siteRoot replacement or path optimizations are performed, allowing a production build of your site to function on localhost more easily.
+  - `--staging` - By setting this flag, no siteRoot replacement or path optimizations are performed, allowing a production build of your site to function on localhost more easily.
+Use this argument to test a production build locally.
+  - `--debug` - By setting this flag, your build will **not** be `uglified` allowing you to debug production errors (as long as they are unrelated to minification or uglification)

 ---